AndreasKarageorgos/Anonymous-Chat/README.md

 Client3 even with the same AES,IV keys it is not going to display any message.
 (It is going to be able to uncrypt the data because it has the same AES,IV keys)

-Client4 has the same key word with Client1 and Client2 but different AES,IV keys , that means Client4 will not be able to decrypt and see the data.
+Client4 has the same key word with Client1 and Client2 but different AES,IV keys , that means Client4 will not be able to decrypt and see the messages of Client1,Client2 and Client3 (Also Client1,Client2 and Client3 will not be able to decrypt Client4 messages).